atisharma/atisharma.github.io/publications.md

 the interaction between scales.
 The model was originally derived from the Navier-Stokes equations to represent turbulent flows.
-This establishes a new link between the exact invariant solutions and the theory of turbulent flow and provides new evidence of the former\'s continuing organising importance in that regime.
+This establishes a new link between the exact invariant solutions and the theory of turbulent flow and provides new evidence of the former's continuing organising importance in that regime.
 </div>